Funkadelic: Mainstream success

 As Parliament began achieving significant mainstream success in the 1975–1978 period, Funkadelic recorded and released its most successful and influential album, One Nation Under a Groove in 1978, adding former Ohio Players keyboardist Walter "Junie" Morrison and reflecting a more melodic dance-based sound.
-The title track spent six weeks at #1 on the R&B charts, around the time that Parliament was enjoying the #1 R&B singles "Flash Light" and "Aqua Boogie".
+The title track spent six weeks at number one on the R&B chart, around the time that Parliament was enjoying the number one R&B singles "Flash Light" and "Aqua Boogie".
 Uncle Jam Wants You in 1979 continued Funkadelic's new more electronic sound production.
 The album contains the fifteen-minute "(Not Just) Knee Deep" featuring former Spinners lead singer Philippé Wynne, an edited version of which topped the R&B charts.
 The final official Funkadelic album, The Electric Spanking of War Babies, was released in 1981.
 The release was originally a double-album project, but it was reduced to a single disc under pressure from Warner Brothers.
 Some of the deleted tracks would appear on future P-Funk releases, most notably the 1982 hit single "Atomic Dog" which appeared on the first George Clinton solo album.

 Meanwhile, the album Connections & Disconnections (re-issued on CD as Who's a Funkadelic) was released under the name Funkadelic in 1981.
 The album was recorded by former Funkadelic members and original Parliaments Fuzzy Haskins, Calvin Simon, and Grady Thomas, who had left P-Funk in 1977 after disagreements with George Clinton's management practices.
-This LP, notable for its heavy use of Thomas "Pae-dog" McEvoy's jazz horn, contains the track called "You'll Like It Too", which came a very popular breakbeat source for the Hip hop community in the 80s.
-Former band member, drummer Jerome Brailey, released the album Mutiny on the Mamaship, by his new band Mutiny.
+This LP, notable for its heavy use of Thomas "Pae-dog" McEvoy's jazz horn, contains the track called "You'll Like It Too", which became a very popular breakbeat source for the hip hop community in the 1980s.
+Former band member drummer Jerome Brailey released the album Mutiny on the Mamaship, by his new band Mutiny.

 Dissolution

 In the early 1980s, with legal difficulties arising from the multiple names used by multiple groups, as well as a shakeup at Parliament's record label, George Clinton dissolved Parliament and Funkadelic as recording and touring entities.
 However, many of the musicians in later versions of the two groups remained employed by Clinton.
 Clinton continued to release new albums regularly, sometimes under his own name and sometimes under the name George Clinton & the P-Funk All-Stars.
-In the mid-1980s, the penultimate Funkadelic studio album By Way Of The Drum was recorded by Clinton with P-Funk personnel and many electronic devices.
+In the mid-1980s, the penultimate Funkadelic studio album By Way of the Drum was recorded by Clinton with P-Funk personnel and many electronic devices.
 The album was rejected by its record label and did not see official release in America until it appeared as a reissue in 2007.
 It features a cover of "Sunshine Of Your Love" by Cream.
-The album did not receive any publicity, but still received favorable reviews.
+The album did not receive any publicity but still received favorable reviews.